Dudu-M/learning-dashboard-web-app/README.md

 ### Sign up
 The application is made with an existing student database in mind therefore sign up requires valid StudentIDs

-You can sign up with one of the following IDs, and provide your own password:
+You can sign up with the following ID, and provide your own password:
 ```
-1. JaneDoeID24
-2. JackDoeID24
+studentID : Jack.Doe
 ```
 Signing up shows you a new user view where no plans or reflects have been made but a the students is registered to modules.